DFHack/dfhack/README.rst

 Commands
 ========

+DFHack command syntax consists of a command name, followed by arguments separated by whitespace.
+To include whitespace in an argument, quote it in double quotes.
+To include a double quote character, use ``\"`` inside double quotes.

+If the first non-whitespace character of a line is ``#``, the line is treated as a comment, i.e. a silent no-op command.

+If the first non-whitespace character is ``:``, the command is parsed in a special alternative mode: first, non-whitespace characters immediately following the ``:`` are used as the command name; the remaining part of the line, starting with the first non-whitespace character *after* the command name, is used verbatim as the first argument.
+This is intended for commands like ``rb_eval`` that evaluate script language statements.

 Almost all the commands support using the 'help <command-name>' built-in command to retrieve further help without having to look at this document.
 Alternatively, some accept a 'help'/'?' option on their command line.